-A few clicks on the Internet brings up plenty of articles saying that you should always bid at least 5% under asking (and sometimes up to 25%!) just to start up negotiations on a home.
+A few clicks on the Internet bring up plenty of articles saying that you should always bid at least 5 percent under asking (and sometimes up to 25 percent!) just to start up negotiations on a home.

 This is because of these pricing scenarios.

 too high because they need to pay off their mortgages

 below market value to sell as quickly as possible

 If you lowball someone in the first two categories, you are less likely to have the success you would have working with someone from the third example.
 Because of this, it’s important to partner with your Realtor to help assess the situation.